petersandor/is-file-global/readme.md

 *Required*
 Type: `string`

-Name of a script or executable to find e.g. `where.exe`
+Name of a script or executable to find e.g. `where.exe`.
+Also, you can use patterns to match files, see [Glob](https://github.com/isaacs/node-glob#glob).

 #### callback